Anne L. Armstrong: Political career

 During her tenure as Counselor, Armstrong founded the first Office of Women's Programs in the White House, predecessor to the current White House Council on Women and Girls.
 Fluent in Spanish, she was Nixon's liaison to Hispanic Americans and was a member of a Cabinet committee on opportunities for Spanish-speaking people.

-In 1973, a young Karl Rove, then on his way to becoming the chairman of the College Republicans, suggested in a memorandum to Armstrong that the Republican Party show nonpolitical films (such as John Wayne movies and Reefer Madness) at College Republican clubs as part of a strategy to raise support for the party among students and for fundraising.

 From 1976 to 1977, Armstrong was the first woman United States Ambassador to the United Kingdom.

+Consideration for the vice presidency

 At the 1976 Republican National Convention in Kansas City, Missouri, there was a draft effort to put Armstrong on the ticket as the vice presidential nominee with incumbent President Gerald Ford.
 Senator Robert Dole of Kansas was instead chosen by Ford.
 In 1978, Armstrong supported George W. Bush in his successful primary challenge to Jim Reese in their congressional runoff primary in Texas's 19th congressional district.

-Bush, however, lost the general election that fall to then-Democrat Kent Hance.
+Support for the Equal Rights Amendment

+Armstrong was a supporter of the Equal Rights Amendment (ERA).
+In 1971, Armstrong was quoted as saying, "I feel like it has become a symbol of meaning for so many people.
+Plus it would clear up a lot of legal questions."

+Awards and recognition

 In 1987, Armstrong was given the Presidential Medal of Freedom by Ronald Reagan.
 In 1989, she received the Golden Plate Award of the American Academy of Achievement.
 She received an honorary Doctor of Laws from St. Mary's University in 1978.

-In addition to her public life, Armstrong served on the boards of many U.S. corporations, including American Express, Boise Cascade, Halliburton, and General Motors.
-She served on the board of non profit organizations such as Center for Strategic and International Studies and was a member of the Founding Council of the Rothermere American Institute, and the University of Oxford.

 Death

-Armstrong died of cancer at a hospice in Houston in 2008.
+Armstrong died of cancer in 2008.
 She is buried at Oakwood Cemetery, Austin, Texas.